Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 So how do you know if your pool contains limestone?

 Look for white or light gray spots on the sides and bottom of the pool, as well as the edges of the pool deck.
-Limestone forms scaly spots or streaks when the pH of the and the calcium levels in the water are out of balance.
+Limestone forms scaly spots or streaks when the pH of the pool water and the calcium levels in the water are out of balance.

-Although this build-up of lime can be removed, it can be difficult to do so.
-This article provides homeowners with tips that any pool maintenance company wouldn’t want you to know to remove lime deposits from the pool walls and prevent their return.
+Although this build-up of can be removed, it can be difficult to do so.
+This article provides homeowners with tips that any pool maintenance company wouldn’t want you to know to remove from the pool walls and prevent their return.

 Types of Calcium that Leave Deposits

-There are 2 common types of calcium that form lime in a pool: calcium carbonate and calcium silicate.
+There are 2 common types of calcium that form in a pool: calcium carbonate and calcium silicate.
 It is important to understand which type harms the walls of your pool.

 The calcium carbonate is white, scaly and easily detached.
 Calcium silicate is slightly gray and more solid, which makes it more difficult to remove.